|

 have his faults pointed out even by a superior, if it is still more galling to

-out by a fribbling pedantic school boy! - And O ye who read this, whoever ye
+pointed out by a fribbling pedantic school boy! - And O ye who read this,

-are, say, can ye blame a poor school-boy, for setting a trap to catch Noddies,
+whoever ye are, say, can ye blame a poor school-boy, for setting a trap to

-and for standing up for himself, and for beating off and defeating a learned
+catch Noddies, and for standing up for himself, and for beating off and

 And now, Mr. Secretary, farewell, probably by the declaration of